-You'll be staying on-site at the stables in the heart of the moor which also acted as the base for the stunt horses used in the TV series.
-You'll ride out in different directions each day; trails are varied and take in numerous local sights such as the eerie Jamaica Inn, made famous by Daphne du Maurier's eponymous novel as well as the Hitchcock film.
-Other days will see you discovering Poldark country on a trail that even takes you past Ross Poldarks' house or marvelling at The Trippet Stones, a bronze age standing stone circle.
-Whatever the route taken, you can be sure to enjoy exhilarating canters and gallops and fascinating history, exploring the hidden corners of one of the UK's last wildernesses.
+Stay on-site at the stables in the heart of the moor, which also acted as the base for the stunt horses used in the TV series.
+Other days are spent discovering Poldark country on a trail that passes Ross Poldark's house or marveling at The Trippet Stones, a bronze-age standing stone circle.
+Whatever the route taken, riders can be sure to enjoy exhilarating canters and gallops along with fascinating history, exploring the hidden corners of one of the UK's last wildernesses.

-After breakfast it’s time to say goodbye to your horse and your hosts before transfers and departure.
+After breakfast it’s time to say goodbye to the horses and hosts before transfers and departure.

 Please note: All itineraries are given for your guidance only and it may be altered on the ground and in accordance with the prevailing conditions by the organising team.

-This destination is only suitable for intermediate and advanced riders who have the riding ability to confidently ride with a secure seat and are able to control a well-schooled horse at all paces including gallop in open countryside.
-You should also be fit enough to ride for five hours or more.
+This destination is only suitable for intermediate and advanced riders who have the riding ability to confidently ride with a secure seat and are able to control a strong horse at all paces including gallop in open countryside.
+Riders should also be fit enough to ride for five hours or more.
 The minimum riding age is 12 years (subject to relevant riding ability and being accompanied by an adult).
 No riders under 18 years unless accompanied by an adult.
-Riding hats are compusory and are available to borrrow if you don't want to bring your own.
+Riding hats are compulsory and are available to borrow if you don't want to bring your own.

 The weight limit for this ride is 251 lb/114 kg, please enquire if you are an experienced rider exceeding this weight.

-You'll be staying on-site at the riding centre in two newly converted holiday cottages which were once the original stables of the farm.
+Accommodation is on-site at the riding centre in two newly converted holiday cottages which were once the original stables of the farm.
 Jubilee Cottage sleeps up to 6 people in three bedrooms, while Trippet Cottage sleeps up to 4 people in two bedrooms.
 Both cottages are spacious and boast a clean, modern decor inside, with underfloor heating and wooden flooring throughout.
 A modern, fully equipped kitchen is provided in each cottage (although breakfast and lunch are provided and dinners are taken at local pubs).
 The kitchens open out onto the dining and living area, with comfortable leather sofas, coffee table, a 32″ HD television with Freeview and DVD player.
-Each relaxing bedroom has its own en-suite shower room.
+Please note that private bathrooms are not always available, please enquire.
 Fluffy towels and all bedlinen are also provided.

-Breakfasts are provided each morning at your accommodation and are either a traditional full English or a continental option (bread, cheeses, cereal, fruit etc) and lunch is provided on two of the days.
-These lunches are either served at the riding stable or a picnic whilst out on the trail.
-The rest of the time, meals are taken in local inns and pubs so that you can sample some traditional homemade Cornish cuisine, using fresh, local ingredients.
-Main courses vary from fish and chips, local fish and seafood to steak and ale pie and vegetarian diets can easily be catered for.
+Breakfasts are provided each morning at the accommodation and are either a traditional full English or a continental option (bread, cheeses, cereal, fruit etc), and lunch is provided on two of the days.
+These lunches are either served at the riding stable, or a picnic whilst out on the trail.
+The rest of the time meals are taken in local inns and pubs allowing riders the chance to sample some traditional homemade Cornish cuisine, using fresh, local ingredients.
+Main courses vary from fish and chips, local fish and seafood to steak and ale pie.
+Vegetarian diets can easily be catered for.